ordpool-space/ordpool-parser/README.md

 # ordpool-parser

-The parsing engine that detects inscriptions in Bitcoin transactions.
+The parsing engine that detects Inscriptions, SRC-20 Stamps, CAT-21 Ordinals, and Runes in Bitcoin transactions.
 The compiled code has zero dependencies and works in the Browser and in Node.js out of the box.

 The latest version of this script is used by https://ordpool.space